-An away-team discovers a station of researches afflicted by a condition that rapidly ages them to death by natural causes.
-The exploration of "old age" in the external conflict of this episode acts as a spiritual precursor to the internal conflicts portrayed later in the Star Trek films.
+An away-team discovers a station of researchers afflicted by a condition which rapidly ages them to death by natural causes.
+The exploration of "old age" in the external conflict of this episode acts as a spiritual precursor to the internal conflicts portrayed later in the Star Trek feature films.

-On the base level of technical execution, the limited makeup capabilities of the time are paired with varyingly convincing performances from the main cast.
-Along with this, an inappropriately placed romance subplot may elicits giggles.
+On the base level of technical execution, the limited makeup capabilities of the time are paired with varyingly convincing performances from the main cast, and an inappropriately placed romance subplot may elicit giggles.
 Thankfully, restrictions of time or budget do not doom this episode to the fate of the worst.

 The concept is loaded with the inherent terror of psychological deterioration.
 However, the broader thematic implications of the internal conflict of coming to terms the aging process are left relatively untouched.
 While these would be deeply explored in the cinematic realm with the Star Trek films, here it is strictly a dramatic conflict of the plot's novel conceit.